 Stress hurts you physically and mentally

 Stress is a part of life, but for too many people, it turns into unmanageable stress.
 One in six of the people in the UK to be exact.
-Which is why employers should invest in stress management, for both physically and mentally healthy colleagues, preventing future absenteeism.
+Much of this can be caused by workplace stress, which is why employers should invest in stress management, for both physically and mentally healthy colleagues, preventing future absenteeism.

 Stress management is all about getting to know yourself